-Elaine Penrose joined the Robertson Scholars Leadership Program in November of 2012.
-She graduated from Stanford University in 2011 with a B.A. in Classics and a minor in Art History.
-While at Stanford, Elaine was a member and captain of the varsity swim team.
+Elaine became a member of the Robertson Scholars Leadership Program in November of 2012.
+She graduated from Stanford University in 2011 with a B.A. in Classics and a minor in art history.
+While at Stanford, Elaine was a captain of the women’s varsity swim team.
 She qualified for the 2008 US Olympic team in both the 100 and 200 meter butterfly, and went on to win a silver medal in Beijing.
-After spending a couple of years traveling the world as a professional swimmer, Elaine retired from the sport and moved to North Carolina where her husband, Colin, is in medical school at Duke.
-She enjoys traveling the world, history, cooking, learning new sports, and spending time with her family.
+After spending a couple of years traveling the world as a professional swimmer, Elaine retired from the sport and moved to North Carolina where her husband, Colin, is an Orthopaedic Surgery resident at Duke University.
+She enjoys traveling, history, reading, sports, and spending time with her family and her Golden Retriever puppy, Luna.

 Vicki Stocking joined the Robertson Scholars Leadership Program staff in September 2008 and currently serves as the Assistant Director for Summer Programs.
 Vicki Stocking attended Duke University as an undergraduate and received her PhD at Stanford University.
 She returned to Duke in 1990 to join the research division of the Talent Identification Program (TIP).
 After leading TIP Research for several years, Vicki has pursued her interest in supporting undergraduates, faculty, and community organizations through the Program in Education, the Kenan Institute for Ethics, and the Office of Service-Learning.
 Vicki also enjoys teaching and until recently taught “Adolescence” in Duke’s Psychology department.